-Lack of sick leave creates tough choices for rural workersJuly 11th, 2011 in Health /
+Lack of sick leave creates tough choices for rural workersJuly 11, 2011 in Medicine & Health / Health

 Rural workers have less access to sick leave, forcing them to choose between caring for themselves or family members, and losing pay or perhaps even their jobs when faced with an illness, according to new research from the Carsey Institute at the University of New Hampshire.

 "Paid sick days are a central component of job flexibility for rural and urban workers alike.
 Everyone gets sick, and the lack of paid sick days can place workers in a bind, especially given that workers who lack paid sick days are also more likely to lack other paid leave options, such as vacation days," said Kristin Smith, family demographer at the Carsey Institute and research assistant professor of sociology.